Houses in Multiple Occupation (HMO)

 - There are 5 or more occupants from 2 or more households, and

-- The tenants share cooking, bathroom or toilet facilities.
+- The occupants share cooking, bathroom or toilet facilities.

-The licenses are issued in order to raise and maintain the minimum standards of accommodation and management of these properties.
-They are mandatory, and failure to obtain the correct licence is a criminal offence, which may result in prosecution with unlimited fines.
-The licenses are valid for up to 5 years, the fees are laid out below.
+Licences are issued in order to raise and maintain the minimum standards of accommodation and the management of these properties.
+They are mandatory and failure to obtain the correct licence is a criminal offence which may result in prosecution with an unlimited fine.
+The licences are valid for up to 5 years and subject to a licensing fee; see the ‘Licensing Fee’ section below.

-Please ensure you correctly identify the type of property you are proposing to licence to ensure that there are no hold-ups to the licensing process.
-Incorrect identification may lead to delays in issuing a licence as well as additional time and cost due to the Local Authority requiring additional items to be installed to comply with the Council’s and National Standards and Fire Safety guidance.
+Please ensure you correctly identify the type of property you are proposing to license to ensure that there are no hold-ups to the licensing process.
+Incorrect identification may lead to delays issuing a licence, as well as further costs, due to the Local Authority requiring additional items to be installed to comply with the Council’s Standards, National Standards and Fire Safety guidance.

 This is for properties where each occupant has their own bedroom but there is a communal kitchen for use by the occupants and no cooking facilities within the room.
 Bathrooms and/or WCs would generally be in a communal area and shared with other residents.
 There may also be a shared lounge or dining room.
 For the purposes of the license, shared houses are described as HMOs where the whole property has been rented out by an identifiable group of sharers such as students at the same University or work colleagues as joint occupants where their employer rents the property on their behalf as part of their work contract.
 There is a single joint tenancy agreement inclusive of all the occupants named individually on the agreement.
 This would not include “head tenancies” or “Company lets” where the company is not the occupants’ employer.